DTG-FRESCO/cyp2sql/README.md

 The properties file, `c2s_props.properties` then needs to be edited with the correct details (view the main documentation for more information).

 A new, blank database in Postgres should also be setup.
+For the results from Postgres to be placed into the console, a password may need to be entered into a local Postgres config file - https://www.postgresql.org/docs/8.3/static/libpq-pgpass.html provides more information.

-###Obtaining a dump from an existing Neo4j graph
+### Obtaining a dump from an existing Neo4j graph
 The path should point to the folder containing the Neo4j graph.
 For Windows:

 ```